erfankashani/NBA_result_analyze/README.md

 ![image](./RESULTS/images/graph1.png)

-#### Project supports:
+#### Project Includes:

-- Base structure (directories) for machine learning and data science projects
+- Base structure (directories) for machine learning and data science projects.
-- Data science cheat sheep has been added in CODE/data_science_cheatsheet.py
+- Data science cheat sheet has been added in CODE/data_science_cheatsheet.py
-- Topics coverred:
+- Covered information:
--  Some basics of python, Pandas, Numpy knowledge
+-  Basics of python, Pandas, Numpy knowledge.
--  Calculate metrics about your data
+-  Calculate metrics about your data.
--  Perform basic queries and aggregations
+-  Perform basic queries and aggregations on dataframes.
--  Discover and handle incorrect data, inconsistencies, and missing values
+-  Discover and handle incorrect data, inconsistencies, and missing values.
--  Visualize your data with plots
+-  Visualize your data with plots.

-Hope this help you in your next machine learning exploration.
+Hope this helps you in your next machine learning exploration.

 ![image](./RESULTS/images/graph.png)